anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * Proof of possession: demonstrates access to the private key corresponding to the public key contained in a certification request.
-  This is typically achieved by a self-signature using the corresponding private key.
+  This is typically achieved by a self-signature using the corresponding private key but can also be achieved indirectly, see {{RFC4210, Section 4.3}}.

 * Proof of identity, also called proof of origin: provides data origin authentication of the certification request.